cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 ```
 ------- adapt & add this info
 - Please follow these instructions to download a VM and prep for the course:
-  <link to your forked repo>/blob/master/preparation.md
+  <link to repo>/blob/master/preparation.md
 ---------- end -----------
 ```
 Technically it would be possible to run most of the exercises also with Docker on Windows/Mac and a local kubectl.
 However, we would recommend explicitly exclude support for this setup during the training.

 ## Setting you up for the training
+**Important: Forking is no longer necessary!
+But feel free to do so, if you feel more comfortable with it.**

 ### Clone the repo
 There are demo scripts/files for the container, docker and kubernetes parts.
 Simply clone the repo to your VM and work with this copy:

 `git clone https://github.wdf.sap.corp/slvi/docker-k8s-training.git`

-**Important: Forking is no longer necessary!**
+We are referencing stable versions of our repo with a release tag, so you can use one of these for the training as well.

 ### Get the cluster and project name
 You will need the information to setup components like the registry.
 It is also required for some docker exercises and k8s demos.